mvibraim/minibank/README.md

 ### Run
 It is not necessary to run Apache, MySQL and php artisan serve, because the tests run in memory

-* Open the command prompt and run:
+* Open the command prompt and run (with backslash, not slash):
 ```
 vendor\bin\phpunit
 ```